roc-lang/roc/www/wip_new_website/content/friendly.md

 ## Syntax and source code formatter

 Roc's syntax isn't trivial, but there also isn't much of it to learn.
-Its design is generally uncluttered and unambiguous.
+It's designed to be uncluttered and unambiguous.
 A goal is that you can normally look at a piece of code and quickly get an accurate mental model of what it means, without having to think through several layers of indirection.
 Here are some examples:

 - `x = combine y z` always declares a new constant `x` (Roc has [no mutable variables, reassignment, or shadowing](/functional)) to be whatever the `combine` function returns when passed the arguments `y` and `z`.
 (Function calls in Roc don't need parentheses or commas.)
 - `user.email` always accesses the `email` field of a record named `user`.
 (Roc has no inheritance, subclassing, or proxying.)